 VA officials want to make sure the new loan is in the best interests of the Veteran.
 Review times can vary for these, but they can take up to a month or more in some cases.

-To answer the second part of the question, getting a VA loan with bad credit really depends on your definition of “bad credit.”
+To answer the second part of the question, getting a VA loan while disabled and with bad credit really depends on your definition of “bad credit.”

 However, if you’re below a lender's credit score minimum, that doesn’t immediately count you out.
 Veterans United offers complimentary credit consulting services for those wishing to qualify for a VA loan.